SvyJ/svyj/index.md

 ## Recent Updates
 - [Aug.
-2024] One paper on "multimodal OCTA image analysis" was submitted to _IEEE Transactions on Instrumentation and Measurement (T-IM)_.
+2024] One paper on "multimodal OCTA image analysis" was submitted to _IEEE Transactions on Instrumentation and Measurement_.

 - [Jun.
-2024] One paper on "weakly supervised surface defect localization" was submitted to _IEEE Transactions on Instrumentation and Measurement (T-IM)_. [[Project]](https://svyj.github.io/CSS/)
+2024] One paper on "weakly supervised surface defect localization" was submitted to _IEEE Transactions on Instrumentation and Measurement_. [[Project]](https://svyj.github.io/CSS/)

 - [Apr.
 2023] Svy.J was awarded the 28th "Graduate President Scholarship" at Xiangtan University.